-Prerequisites: Completed 1 year of Geometry with a C or better.
+Prerequisites: Completed 1 year of Geometry with a "C" or better.

 This course is a one-semester course designed to be an introductory study of astronomy.
 During the course, extensive use is made of the planetarium facility.
 Topics covered include the stars, sun, moon, and planets as well as the motions of these bodies as viewed from the earth.
 The composition and "life histories" of these bodies and others as well as of the universe as a whole is also studied.
 The student is responsible for having a small flashlight.
-This class meets one period daily.
+This class meets 1 period daily.

-Biology (9, 10, 11, 12) Fee: \$30.00
+Biology (9, 10, 11, 12)

 This course investigates the composition, diversity, complexity and interconnectedness of life on Earth.
 Fundamental concepts of heredity and evolution provide a framework through inquiry-based instruction to explore the living world, the physical environment and the interactions within and between them.
 The topics include Scientific Inquiry, Heredity, Evolution, Cells and Diversity and Interdependence of Life.
 The course uses a laboratory approach to help students understand the topics presented in class.
 Oral and written reports may be required.
-Not recommended for students who achieved less than a "B" in 8th grade science.
+Not recommended for students who achieved less that a "B" in 8th grade science.
 The student is responsible for having a notebook.
 Dissecting various organs and organisms is required.
 All students in this class will be required to take the State Test in Biology.
-This class meets seven periods per week.
+This class meets 7 periods per week.

-Biology Honors (9, 10, 11, 12) Fee: \$30.00
+Biology Honors (9, 10, 11, 12)

 Prerequisites: Students will be recommended by their 8th grade science teacher and should have successfully completed Algebra I as an 8th grader.
-Students enrolled in Biology Honors 9 should have the following: a) "B" or better average in 8th grade science and b) 3.00 average in Algebra I.
+Students enrolled in Biology Honors 9 should have the following: a) "B" or better average in 8th grade science and b) 3.00 average in Algebra I

 This course investigates the composition, diversity, complexity and interconnectedness of life on Earth.
 Fundamental concepts of heredity and evolution provide a framework through inquiry-based instruction to explore the living world, the physical environment and the interactions within and between them.
 The topics include Scientific Inquiry, Heredity, Evolution, Cells and Diversity and Interdependence of Life.
 The course uses a laboratory approach to help the student understand the areas presented in class.
 Additional work done out of the classroom including reports and projects during the school year and assigned summer reading is required.
 The student is responsible for having a notebook.
 Dissecting various organs and organisms is required.
 All students in this class will be required to take the State Test in Biology.
-This class meets seven periods per week for 1⁄2 unit of credit each semester.
+This class meets 7 periods per week for 1⁄2 unit of credit each semester.

-Biotechnology DNA(Science) (11, 12)
+Biotechnology DNA (Science) (11, 12)

-Prerequisites: Biology, Chemistry or currently taking Chemistry and recommendation of the science department.
+Prerequisites: Biology, Chemistry or currently taking Chemistry and recommendation of the science department

-This course examines the following areas of DNA Science: The history and development of DNA structure and function, mutations of DNA and their effects will be studied as well, the cell cycle and cancer, genetically modified organisms and forensics.
+This course examines the following areas of DNA Science: The history and development of DNA structure and function, mutations of DNA and their effects will be studied as well as forensics involving trace evidence and the innocence project.
 Laboratory experiments and demonstrations are used to illustrate these topics.
-Current event articles will also be required.
-This class meets one period daily.
+Current events articles will also be required.
+This class meets 1 period daily.

-Chemistry (10, 11, 12) Fee: \$35.00
+Chemistry (10, 11, 12)